DreamDelerium/ConwayGameOfLife/README.md

 - **Step-by-Step Simulation**: Advance the simulation one generation at a time.
 - **Unit Tests**: Comprehensive test coverage for core logic.
 - **.NET 8**: Modern, fast, and cross-platform.
 - **Docker Support**: Run the application in a containerized environment.
+Deploys all required infrastructure (.Net API, Swagger and Redis)
 - **Test UI**: Simple web interface to visualize and interact with the simulation.
 Normall I would not include this in the API project, but I used it for testing and decided to keep it in
 - **Logging**: Integrated logging for monitoring and debugging.
 You can find the logs in the `logs` directory.
 - **Swagger**: Auto-generated API documentation and testing interface.